UNAmedia/ue5-multiworld-demo/README.md

 It showcases the following features:

 - how to load a Secondary World alongside the Main World, and how to switch between them;
-- how to transfer actors and players between differnet worlds;
+- how to transfer actors and players between different worlds;
 - how to spawn actors in worlds other than the active one;
 - how to implement a loading screen;
-- how to implement an "inventory/editor scene" (i.e. an independent 3D level used to change the appearence of the player while keeping alive the Main World);
+- how to implement an "inventory/editor scene" (i.e. an independent 3D level used to change the appearance of the player while keeping alive the Main World);
-- how to use the plugin in a multi-player context.
+- how to use the plugin in a multi-player context;
+- how to capture a scene from a Background World and show it in the Active World (*security camera* effect);
+- how to switch the Active World using an animated visual transition effect.